jonniek/mpv-playlistmanager/README.md

 ![alt text](https://r.kyaa.sg/gzzvmd.gif "demo gif")

 ## Settings
-You can modify behaviour of the scripts in the settings variable in the lua file.
-The settings control for example stripping patterns from filenames making them more readable and shorter, switch for windows/linux, changing window title, dynamic keybinds and more.
+You can modify behaviour of the scripts in the settings variable in the lua file or a `playlistmanager.conf`lua-setting file.
+Some of the settings are rather complex so it's better to edit them in the lua.

 ## Keybinds
 #### Static keybindings